Hemanext® Inc. Receives CE Mark Certification for Innovative Red Blood Cell (RBC) Processing & Storage System

 Company to launch Hemanext ONE® RBC Processing and Storage System in select European markets in 2021, with wider distribution in Europe and the Americas in 2022 and future years

-The Hemanext ONE RBC Processing and Storage System is indicated for the processing and storage of CPD/PAGGSM Red Blood Cells, Leukocytes Reduced (LRRBC) that have been prepared and processed with the HEMANEXT ONE system within 24-hours of collection.1 It limits the O2 and CO2 levels in the storage environment.1 Blood centers can utilize the device to convert a unit of conventional, leukoreduced RBCs into a transfusion-ready unit of RBCs that based on pre-clinical data, offloads oxygen better than conventional blood2 and reduces progressive damage that occurs naturally during storage.3
+The Hemanext ONE RBC Processing and Storage System is indicated for the processing and storage of CPD/PAGGSM Red Blood Cells, Leukocytes Reduced (LRRBC) that have been prepared and processed with the HEMANEXT ONE system within 24-hours of collection.
+It limits the O2 and CO2 levels in the storage environment.1 reduces the fuel for oxidative damage prior to and during hypoxic storage.
+Blood centers can utilize the device to convert a unit of conventional, leukoreduced RBCs into a transfusion-ready unit of RBCs that based on pre-clinical data, offloads oxygen better than conventional blood2 and reduces progressive damage that occurs naturally during storage.3

-Due to their need for chronic transfusions, people with thalassaemia, sickle cell disease (SCD), and myelodysplastic syndromes (MDS) are among the patient populations that could benefit from RBCs with limited oxygen and carbon dioxide,10 like Hemanext ONE.
-European physicians now can generate and publish real–world data about the potential impact of this innovative technology.
+Due to their need for chronic transfusions, people with thalassaemia and myelodysplastic syndromes (MDS) are among the patient populations that could benefit from RBCs with limited oxygen and carbon dioxide,10 like Hemanext ONE.
+European physicians now can generate and publish real-world data about the potential impact of this innovative technology.

-"CE Mark certification is an important milestone for this product.
-Based on the body of pre–clinical data published in many peer–reviewed journals, we are eager to start using Hemanext ONE with our patients," said Tor Hervig, MD, PhD; founding member of the Traumatic Hemostasis and Oxygenation Research (THOR) Network; Chief Medical Officer, Blood bank, Haugesund Hospital: Senior Consultant, Haukeland University Hospital in Norway.
+"We look forward to exploring [Hemanext ONE], including its potential ability to achieve clinically important endpoints," said Geir Hetland, MD, group leader, Department of Immunology and Transfusion Medicine, Oslo University Hospital.

+The company anticipates that physicians throughout Europe will seek to publish their findings in medical journals.
+It encourages investigators to discuss potential studies with RBCs processed and stored by Hemanext ONE.

 "By obtaining CE Mark certification, Hemanext ONE promises to make available a red blood cell transfusion therapy to help patients who are in need of lifelong and regular blood transfusions.
 We, as TIF, are excited about another treatment option for our patients with thalassaemia and other hemoglobin disorders," said Dr. Androulla Eleftheriou, Executive Director, Thalassaemia International Federation (TIF), when asked about the impact of this announcement in Europe.